aminnausin/mediaServer/README.md

     - Linux/macOS: `sudo bash startDocker.sh`

 4. Visit [`https://app.test`](https://app.test) in your browser and follow the setup wizard.

+    - You will need to add app.test to your hosts file if you dont have a real url or set your APP_HOST to localhost manually.
+        - There is a powershell script included to do this automatically.
+        - On Linux, you are given the command.

 5. Add your media to `./data/media/LIBRARY/FOLDER/VIDEO.MP4`

     - Media must be grouped by a folder (library) and subfolder (folder) in order to show up on the website